 Parental controls are now set up for the modem router.
-The modem router BASIC Home screen shows Parental Controls as Enabled.
+The genie BASIC Home screen displays Parental Controls as Enabled.

 Use Keywords to Block Internet Sites

 You can use keywords to block certain Internet sites from your network.
 You can use blocking all the time or based on a schedule.